-- Reach the root cause – More the data, better the analysis, and faster do you reach to the cause of the problems, thus, finding ways to eliminate them.
+- Reach the root cause – More the data, better the analysis, and faster do you reach the cause of the problems, thus, finding ways to eliminate them.

 #5: Elimination of non-value streams

-Both, Lean and Six Sigma, advocate the utilization of process to the T and eliminate the process of wasting and the concept of defects, within a product or service.
-This is the serious concern and what I learned is that a simple jotting down or WBS activity can aid in reviewing all the processes from the start of the cycle to its end, hence, giving you an overview of the business structure.
+Both Lean and Six Sigma, advocate the utilization of process to the T and eliminate the process of wasting and the concept of defects, within a product or service.
+This is a serious concern and what I learned is that a simple jotting down or WBS activity can aid in reviewing all the processes from the start of the cycle to its end, hence, giving you an overview of the business structure.
 Post reviewing, you need to make sure that you eliminate unnecessary or non-valuable tasks within the structure.
 This step is essential to cutting down and prioritizing your tasks towards a project or company goal.

 This step should be initiated as early as possible and should be targeted at becoming a win-win situation for both the company as well as the employees, thus, promoting the Lean Six Sigma culture within the organization.